 The elevation at Mawenzi Tarn is good for altitude acclimatisation, which leads to a summit success rate of 88%, the best of any of the shorter five and six night routes.

 We used to find that the summit success rate on this trek was significantly lower than on the longer routes, but this differential has been significantly reduced since the introduction of ALTOX Personal Oxygen Systems.
 It seems that trekkers on this route benefit more from the use of these systems, especially on that more challenging summit approach.

-We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Monday, Tuesday, Wednesday or Thursday to avoid coinciding with the weekend traffic on both this and the Marangu Trail.
+We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Mon/Tue to avoid coinciding with the weekend traffic on both this and the Marangu Trail.